Want to pass on your preloved baby wardrobe? Find out where to donate baby clothes and other baby items

 Updated on

-There’s over 150 baby banks in the UK which collect items from baby clothes to equipment, toys and essentials for new mums, to help children and families in need.
-So, if you’ve got boxes of baby goods lying around at home that you’re keen to give to a loving new home then keep reading, as we round up where you can donate your baby items to.
+There are over 150 baby banks in the UK.
+If you've never heard of them and are wondering – what is a baby bank? – They are organisations, often run by volunteers, that help to support families in need by providing useful baby items for free.
+The organisations collect items, from baby clothes to baby equipment, toys and other baby and parent essentials for new mums.
+So, if you’ve got boxes of baby goods lying around at home, and you’re keen to give them a loving new home, keep reading as we round up a list of where to donate baby clothes to.

 Where can I donate baby clothes near me?